-The stage 1 development area requires the development of three street types:
+The stage 2 development area requires the development of two street types, based on the heirarchy of stage 1:

-- Minor Collector Road

-- 2. Access Roads
+- 1. Minor Collector Road - 2.
+Access Roads

-- 3. Laneways

 The approach to these is described in the table below and the cross sections on the following page.